OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Tools.md

 1. What do we want from our threat modelling tools?
 2. What complexity do we want?
+2.1.
+What information should be included in the Threat Model?
 3. What kind of integration do we want with other systems?

 ## Who